Financial Aid

 1. Apply to Rock Valley College.

-2. Create a Federal Student Aid (FSA) ID for yourself and parents if you are a dependent student.
+2. Create a Federal Student Aid (FSA) ID for yourself and your parents if you are a dependent student.
 The FSA ID allows you to sign the FAFSA electronically.

 FAFSA Resources & FAQs